Campfire Opening……….

 Maybe it's trouble and sorrow,

-But we'll travel along, sharin' our load,
+travel along, sharin' our load,

 Side by side.